inumerics/IslandJSON/readme.md

 ## Overview

 The library provides a small, self-contained API for working with JSON values.
-It supports all standard JSON types—objects, arrays, strings, numbers, booleans, and null—and exposes a simple interface for parsing, constructing, and printing JSON data.
+It supports all standard JSON types: objects, arrays, strings, numbers, booleans, and null.
+It also exposes a simple interface for parsing, constructing, and printing JSON data.

 - **Header:** `json.h`
   Declares all public API functions for value creation, access, and memory